CYarros10/mlops-for-gen-ai-on-airflow/README.md

-# A Guide to Vertex AI Generative AI Ops on Airflow
+# MLOps for Gen AI on Airflow

-This guide moves through the different steps of an GenOps pipeline on Airflow, and provides sample DAGs for entire pipelines and other use-cases.
+This guide moves through the different steps of an MLOps for Gen AI pipeline on Airflow, and provides sample DAGs for entire pipelines and other use-cases.

 ## Getting Started